 Departments and NDPBs are permitted to reduce their PRP pot as a percentage of consolidated pay-bill only to offset agreed increases in pay-bill costs applied to meet targeted recruitment or retention pressures (“PRP-related funding”).

-PRP pots may not be reduced to provide additional funding for the consolidated pay-bill generally (for example to fund an across-the board increase in excess of one per cent), but must be targeted to address recruitment and retention pressures.
+PRP pots may not be reduced to provide additional funding for the consolidated pay-bill generally (for example to fund an across-the board increase in excess of 1%), but must be targeted to address recruitment and retention pressures.

-For proposals which will result in changes to employer superannuation and ERNIC costs (or are likely to do so), for example arising from a switch of funding from non-consolidated pay to consolidated pay, PRP-related funding will be 85% of the reduction in the PRP pot.
+For proposals which will result in changes to employer superannuation and earnings-related National Insurance Contributions (ERNIC) costs (or are likely to do so), for example arising from a switch of funding from non-consolidated pay to consolidated pay, PRP-related funding will be 85% of the reduction in the PRP pot.

-The agreed increase in paybill excluding the PRP pot and offsetting PRP pot reduction will come within the scope of the Percentage Increase in Remuneration Cost (see Annex C), but will be in addition to the one per cent limit set in chapter 2.
+The agreed increase in paybill excluding the PRP pot and offsetting PRP pot reduction will come within the scope of the IRC calculation (see Section 6), but will be in addition to the 1% limit for the IRC.